otrv4/otrv4/otrv4.md

    MKenc, MKmac = derive_enc_mac_keys(chain_s[i][j])
    ```

-  * When creating a Non-Interactive-Auth message, construct a `nonce` from the
+  * When creating a Non-Interactive-Auth message, if an encrypted message
-    first 24 bytes of the `c` variable generated when constructing `sigma`.
+    will be attached to it, construct a `nonce` from the first 24 bytes of the
+    `c` variable generated when creating `sigma`.
 See
     [SNIZKPK Authentication](#snizkpk-authentication) section.
 When creating a
-    regular data message, generate a new random 24 bytes value to be the
+    regular data message (interactive or non-interactive), generate a new random
+    24 bytes value to be the `nonce`.
-    `nonce`.
   * Use the encryption key to encrypt the message:

    ```
    Encrypted_message = XSalsa20_Enc(MKenc, nonce, m)
    ```

-  * When creating a Non-Interactive-Auth message, do not create a MAC tag.
-This
+  * When creating a Non-Interactive-Auth message and when an encrypted
+    data message has been attached to it, do not create a MAC tag.
+This is not
-    is not necessary since the MAC tag created in the non-interactive DAKE
+    necessary since the MAC tag created in the non-interactive DAKE (`Auth MAC`)
-    (`Auth MAC`) already authentifies the data message.
-In any other case, use
+    already authentifies this first data message.
+In any other case, use the MAC
-    the MAC key to create a MAC tag.
-MAC all the sections of the data message
+    key to create a MAC tag.
+MAC all the sections of the data message from the
-    from the protocol version to the encrypted message.
+    protocol version to the encrypted message.

    ```
    Authenticator = KDF_2(MKmac || Data_message_sections)